Lapomeray/Date-Converter/README.md

 ## function timeString(value)
 This function takes in a createDateValue() value, and returns a local time string

-Check out the live use case of these functions on [CodePen](https://codepen.io/lapomeray-the-typescripter/pen/MqEzMv)
+Interact with these functions live on [CodePen](https://codepen.io/lapomeray-the-typescripter/pen/MqEzMv)